Volunteer in India - Delhi

 - Epic weekend adventures - you’ll have your weekends free to explore India with your new-found friends.

 The IVHQ India - Delhi program is located in Delhi (The National Capital Territory of India), although the majority of placements are located in the city of Faridabad.
+Volunteers are required to fly into Indira Gandhi International Airport, which is a 9 hour flight from most major airports in Britain.
 Volunteer programs begin on the first and third Mondays of every month.
 Volunteers can choose to volunteer for periods ranging from 1 week to 24 weeks.
-Volunteers are required to fly into Delhi, which is a 9 hour flight from most major airports in Britain.

 If you are going to volunteer in India over the summer (April to July), it is important to consider the climate in Delhi.
 Past volunteers in India have found that in summer time, the heat and humidity were more extreme than they were planning for.
 The volunteer accommodation is equipped with fans, however power cuts are not uncommon.
 In recent years, Delhi has experienced some of the hottest summers on record, and placements where volunteers work during the day generally do not have air conditioning.
 The IVHQ India - Dharamsala volunteer program is located at a higher altitude, which means it is much cooler and more temperate.
 Both programs operate through the summer, however it is important you keep climate in mind when planning your trip.